-Cool Tip: In your freebie, tell people that if they want to share it with anyone, to send them to particular link which a landing page that describes your freebie and your newsletter, if applicable.
+Cool Tip: In your opt-in bonus, tell people that if they want to share it with anyone, to send them to particular link which a landing page that describes your freebie and your newsletter, if applicable.
 Of course, make sure to include an opt-in form on that page as well.
 This way, you can remind your subscribers that they can share your freebie, and you can make sure their leads get onto your list too.

-Although I know I’ll lose some subscribers because of the “overshadowing effect”, I think that in the long run I’ll have a bigger and better list and blog because of all of the above reasons.
+Although I know I’ll lose some subscribers because of the “overshadowing effect,” I think that in the long run I’ll have a bigger and better list and blog because of all of the above reasons.

-If you don't already have some kind of email list or newsletter setup for your site, you're definitely behind.
+If you don’t already have some kind of email list or newsletter setup for your site, you’re definitely behind.
 I started this blog almost 2 years ago and introduced my newsletter well over a year later.
 I definitely missed out on the chance of having a much larger email list than I do now.
-If you don't know where to start, I recommend you read The Beginner's Guide to Starting a Newsletter, and if you're looking for instructions about how to create a freebie…well…Ebooks the Smart Way is definitely there to help.
+If you don’t know where to start, I recommend you read The Beginner’s Guide to Starting a Newsletter, and if you’re looking for instructions about how to create an opt-in bonus freebie…well…Ebooks the Smart Way is definitely there to help.

 So What Do You Think?
 Freebie, or no freebie—what has worked best for you?